 Coming together and eating

-Personal published on Sunday, November 27, 2022 (6 months, one week, and 3 days ago)
+Personal published on Sunday, November 27, 2022 (one year, 8 months, and one day ago)

 When I was earning my superintendents license in NYC my supervising administrator instilled a simple truth: feed your people.
 This resonated and resonates with me as a highly effective means of creating bonds, trust and connection.
 We just had Thanksgiving yesterday and I was struck how simple it is; good food, relaxed atmosphere, and people ...just connect...
 There is quite a bit more to leadership, but feeding people carries with it a physical and metaphorical benefit I really love.